 I am an Accredited Member of the British Association for Behavioural & Cognitive Psychotherapies and I abide by their standards of conduct, performance and ethics.

-Adults: I also work with adults, with experience of working with anxiety, depression, relationship issues, autism, low self-esteem, trauma, addictions (drug and alcohol in particular) and stress.
+Adults: I also work with adults, with experience of working with anxiety, depression, relationship issues, autism/ADHD, low self-esteem, trauma and stress.

 Students & young adults: Young people can face new and unique challenges at this time which can impact on their academic performance, work performance and future prospects.
-I have worked with students/young adults experiencing depression, anxiety, loneliness, autism, work overload, exam stress, drug and alcohol use and relationship difficulties.
+I have worked with students/young adults experiencing depression, anxiety, loneliness, autism/ADHD, work overload, exam stress, drug and alcohol use and relationship difficulties.

 Or if you find that life is getting on top of you and you are struggling to cope, CBT can help too.

 I have a particular interest in using CBT to treat autism and associated neuro-developmental conditions.